Trump dismisses report he is unhappy with Treasury's Mnuchin

 “The FAKE NEWS likes to write stories to the contrary, quoting phony sources or jealous people, but they aren’t true.
 They never like to ask me for a quote b/c it would kill their story,” Trump said on Twitter.

+The Journal said that at a meeting last month, Mnuchin used the word “we” to refer to the administration’s tough-on-China trade practices.

+“What do you mean ‘we,’ Steve?”
+Trump said, according to the Journal, citing people familiar with the meeting.

-Reporting by Mohammad Zargham and David Morgan in Washington; Editing by Toni Reinhold and Leslie Adler
+Reporting by Mohammad Zargham and David Morgan in Washington; Editing by Leslie Adler; Editing by Toni Reinhold and Leslie Adler